Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: Abstract

 \section{Abstract}

-The weak-field approximation implying linear relationship between Stokes $V/I$ and longitudinal magnetic field, $B_{\Vert}$, often suffers from saturation observed in strong magnetic field regions such as sunspot umbra.
-In this work, we intend to improve the magnetic field observations carried out by the \textit{Solar Magnetic Field Telescope} (SMFT) at the Huairou Solar Observing Station, China.
-We propose using non-linear relationship between Stokes $V/I$ and $B_{\Vert}$ to derive magnetic field.
-To determine the form of the relationship, we perform a cross-calibration of SMFT data and magnetograms provided by the \textit{Helioseismic and Magnetic Imager} on board the \textit{Solar Dynamics Observatory}.
-The algorithm of the magnetic field derivation is described in details.
-We show that using non-linear relationship between Stokes $V/I$ and $B_{\Vert}$ allows us to eliminate magnetic field saturation inside sunspot umbra.
-The proposed technique enables one to enhance the reliability of the SMFT magnetic field data obtained even long before the space-based instrumentation era, since 1987.
+The weak-field approximation, implying a linear relationship between Stokes-$V/I$ and longitudinal magnetic field [$B_{\Vert}$], often suffers from saturation observed in strong magnetic-field regions such as sunspot umbrae.
+In this work, we seek to improve the magnetic-field observations carried out by the \textit{Solar Magnetic Field Telescope} (SMFT) at the Huairou Solar Observing Station, China.
+We propose using a non-linear relationship between Stokes-$V/I$ and $B_{\Vert}$ to derive the magnetic field.
+To determine the form of the relationship, we perform a cross-calibration of the observed SMFT data and magnetograms provided by the \textit{Helioseismic and Magnetic Imager} onboard the \textit{Solar Dynamics Observatory}.
+The algorithm for the magnetic-field derivation is described in detail.
+We show that using a non-linear relationship between Stokes-$V/I$ and $B_{\Vert}$ allows us to eliminate magnetic field saturation inside the sunspot umbra.
+The proposed technique enables one to enhance the reliability of the SMFT magnetic-field data obtained even long before the space-based instrumentation era, since 1987.

 \keywords{Magnetic fields, Photosphere; Instrumentation and Data Management; Instrumental Effects} \end{opening}